-Pickup Camper : Your Essential Guide to Designing Your Camper
+The Essential Guide to Setting Up Your Pickup Camper

-Welcome to our complete guide dedicated to outfitting our pickup camper for long-term travel.
-After comparing several manufacturers in our previous article, we chose ModulIdea to equip our Defender 130 camper.
-This manufacturer offers empty pickup campers, allowing for a fully customizable setup at an affordable price.
+Welcome to our comprehensive guide dedicated to setting up our pickup camper for long-term travel.
+After comparing several manufacturers in our previous article, our choice fell on ModulIdea to equip our Defender 130 camper.
+This manufacturer offers empty pickup campers, allowing a fully customized configuration at an accessible price.

-In this article, you’ll discover our detailed layout plan with all the equipment that transforms a simple pickup camper into a fully functional rolling home.
+In this article, discover in detail our layout plan with all the equipment that transforms a simple pickup camper into a true home on wheels.

-Our Defender camper maximizes the use of available space thanks to a versatile area that allows for:
+Our Defender camper maximizes the use of available space thanks to a versatile area allowing:

-– Sociable meals with the Lagun table base
+– Convivial meals thanks to the Lagun table leg

-– Extended remote work sessions with 2 laptops + Starlink
+– Extended remote work sessions with 2 computers + Starlink

-This modularity makes our pickup camper a truly adaptable living space for any situation.
+This modularity makes our pickup camper a truly adaptable living space for all situations.

-Here’s a complete list of all our gear, with links:
+Below is the list of all our equipment with links:

 ARB outdoor shower